luisa-alr/LinearRegression-Project/README.md

 + Download all files (2 Python programs and 6 CSV datasets)
 + Run main.py
 + Save plots if needed
-+ To see the answers to the questions, they will printed out to the terminal but are also included here and in the pdf
++ To see the answers to the questions, they will printed out to the terminal but are also included in the pdf

 ---
 ## Question 1: